CSE-110-Group-29/Electric-Pomato/specs/roadmap.md

 - Sprint Review and Retrospective
 - Resolved the following issues:
   - Finished updating most of the ADRs
+  - JSDocs format has been updated
+  - Edge cases have been dealt with
+  - .app-title now has proper headers
+  - window.onload() cases are now handled
+  - Added default loader to app.html

 ## Week 11